fishfolk/fishfolk.org/content/blog/jumpy-migration-to-bones-framework/index.md

 Jumpy yet.
 This shouldn't be too much work, and the value-add will be great, so I want to get this done as soon as possible.

-Documentation is the next big TODO, on my List.
-Jumpy has changed a lot, and Bones has probably doubled in size at least.
+Documentation is the next big TODO on my List.
+Jumpy has changed a lot, and Bones has probably doubled in size.
 Good documentation will help other people contribute and make Bones more ready for other people to use in their own games.

 Next I want to try to iron out some wrinkles in Jumpy's item system.
 We don't have events in Bones